-The current trailing twelve-month payout ratio for the stock is 15.9%, meaning the dividend is sufficiently covered by earnings.
+Hurco Companies has a trailing twelve-month payout ratio of 13%, which means that the dividend is covered by earnings.
 Furthermore, analysts have not forecasted a dividends per share for the future, which makes it hard to determine the yield shareholders should expect, and whether the current payout is sustainable, moving forward.

-Reliablity is an important factor for dividend stocks, particularly for income investors who want a strong track record of payment and a positive outlook for future payout.
+If there is one thing that you want to be reliable in your life, it’s dividend stocks and their constant income stream.
 Unfortunately, it is really too early to view Hurco Companies as a dividend investment.
-It has only been consistently paying dividends for 5 years, however, standard practice for reliable payers is to look for a 10-year minimum track record.
+It has only been consistently paying dividends for 6 years, however, standard practice for reliable payers is to look for a 10-year minimum track record.

-Compared to its peers, Hurco Companies produces a yield of 1.0%, which is on the low-side for Machinery stocks.
+Relative to peers, Hurco Companies has a yield of 1.0%, which is on the low-side for Machinery stocks.

 Now you know to keep in mind the reason why investors should be careful investing in Hurco Companies for the dividend.
-On the other hand, if you are not strictly just a dividend investor, the stock could still be offering some interesting investment opportunities.
-Given that this is purely a dividend analysis, you should always research extensively before deciding whether or not a stock is an appropriate investment for you.
-I always recommend analysing the company’s fundamentals and underlying business before making an investment decision.
-I’ve put together three relevant factors you should further research:
+But if you are not exclusively a dividend investor, the stock could still be an interesting investment opportunity.
+Given that this is purely a dividend analysis, I urge potential investors to try and get a good understanding of the underlying business and its fundamentals before deciding on an investment.
+Below, I’ve compiled three fundamental factors you should look at: